llavvy-design/reflex-delivery-management-system/README.md

 # Reflex Delivery Management System

-> A full-stack delivery management platform for coordinating retailers, dispatchers, and riders through a secure, role-based workflow with real-time delivery updates.
+> A full-stack delivery management platform for coordinating retailers, dispatchers and riders through a secure, role-based workflow with real-time delivery updates.

 ---